 The Family Book by Todd Parr is a book that doesn’t give readers a narrow definition of family , it doesn’t say that your family has to look a certain way, or be the same as your neighbors.
 As a teacher I really appreciated the matter of fact way it embraced diversity.
 Kids see that families are not all like theirs and it’s important to validate the truth while recognizing that while they may not all look alike, all families are made with love.
 Great book , cute illustrations and children love it.

+Why was this book banned or challenged?
 This book wasn’t banned 10 years ago it was just recently banned from use for an elementary school curriculum about diversity, tolerance and bullying.
 It was banned from a curriculum about tolerance.
 Am I the only one who sees the irony?
-The issue was with it’s pages that state that some families have 2 moms and some have 2 dads.
-It makes me sad that some children who do have 2 moms or 2 dads won’t get a chance to see their family reflected in this bright, fun and diverse book.
+The issue was with it’s pages that state that some families have two moms and some have two dads.
+It makes me sad that some children who do have two moms or two dads won’t get a chance to see their family reflected in this bright, fun and diverse book.

 So why was is banned?
 That whole lack of clothing issue really upset a lot of people.
 So much so that it’s been in the top 25 banned books for decades.